 Is a financed car treated differently?

-If your car is financed, things are similar but different than if you owned your car outright.
-If your financed car is deemed totaled, the manner in which it’s handled depends on the difference between the market value of your car and the amount you still owe.
+If your car is financed, things are similar but different than if you owned it outright.
+If your financed car is deemed totaled, the manner in which it’s handled depends on the difference between its market value and the amount you still owe.

 You owe more than your car is worth

-If you owe more than your car’s worth, the check for your car’s value will be sent to the lienholder, and you’ll still have to pay the remaining balance on your loan.
+If you owe more than your car is worth, the lienholder will receive a check for its value, and you’ll still have to pay the remaining balance on your loan.

 However, if you have gap coverage, that policy will pay the difference between the remaining balance on your loan and the market value of your car.
-Gap coverage is often offered by the car dealership when you purchase your car, but it’s often available through your auto insurance provider.
+The car dealership often offers Gap coverage when you purchase your vehicle, but it’s usually available through your auto insurance provider.

 You owe less than your car is worth